Tonkinese Cat breed information Breed Profile

 This sociability can cause problems though — if you decide to allow your Tonk outside, consider cat-proofing your garden so they can’t roam.
 As Janine points out, these cats will say hello to anyone, so there is a risk of theft on top of the usual worries of missing cats and road accidents.

 Tonks are highly intelligent and can be trained to retrieve and walk on a harness, among other things, so it’s no surprise that the breed has earned a reputation for being particularly dog-like.
 However, any prospective owner should be ready for endless curiosity from their clever kitties.

 “They’re interested in everything and some people could find that intrusive,” admits Linda.
 “You need to be prepared for them to be involved — they won’t just sit looking pretty.
 If you put a handbag on the floor, you’ll find a Tonk in it when you go to pick it up!

 “You’ll need to have a secure ego to live with a Tonk because they will want to be wherever you are.
 Cats have to be respected for their own characteristics — if you do that, you’re guaranteed to have a happy life with them.”

 Tonkinese cat breed look

-Tonkinese cat breed history
+Tonkinese cat breed history and origin

-Tonkinese cat breed health
+Tonkinese cat breed health and welfare

 Remember!
 All breed profiles are general and every cat is an individual.